JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/implicit_grant.md

 {
   await _server.Stop();
   var spotify = new SpotifyClient(response.AccessToken);
-  // do calls with spotify
+  // do calls with Spotify
 }
 ```